-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Securities and Exchange Board of India (Listing Obligations and Disclosure requirements) Regulations, 2015. ('Listing Regulations')

-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above except as mentioned herein under:
+During the period under review, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines and Standards etc. mentioned above except the following: